eetek/3D-radar/README.md

 The schematics is also available as a pdf in the schematics folder.

-**Note** In the wiring diagram it looks like only one AA battery was used, but you need 4 in this project to supply enough power.
+**Note** In the wiring diagram it looks like only one AA battery was used, but you need 4 in this project to supply enough power to the servos.
 Tinkercad didnt have an option for 4

 ## Software Requirements